 Kovu helps teach Kiara things she had always wanted to do, such as proper hunting techniques, but could not because of her over-protective father.
 Kiara helps Kovu learn how to have fun and shows him things he missed out on due to his intense training growing up.
 Kovu did not expect to fall in love; it was just one of those accidental things that happened.
 She inspires him to want to be a better pers-er…lion and gives him hope for a better future.

 Kiara does not see Scar when she looks at Kovu, she sees him and accepts him.
 Through Kiara, Kovu learns he does not have to be the lion everyone else, Simba included, expects him to be.
 Even after all the hate and lies Kiara and Kovu manage to show everyone that their love always finds a way.
 Their love was so strong Kiara uses the strength it gives her to stand up for what she believes in, have Simba finally listen, and bring their families together.
-They may be from a straight to video sequel, but in my eyes, these two characters and their love story are just as strong as any theatrically released Disney film.Want to help us spread the popularity of Romance in Entertainment?
-Share this article with your friends or save to Pinterest to read later.
+They may be from a straight to video sequel, but in my eyes, these two characters and their love story are just as strong as any theatrically released Disney film.If you enjoyed this article, please help us spread the word!
+Share with your friends or save to Pinterest to read later.